-The city decreased energy use by 15 percent in municipal buildings and 40 percent for streetlights.
-These reductions are the result of implementing capital improvement projects and operational efficiencies in city-owned buildings, facilities, and infrastructure.
-All municipal buildings are benchmarked in ENERGY STAR® Portfolio Manager and smart building analytics are used for monitoring building systems at City Hall.
+The city decreased energy use by 14 percent in municipal buildings and 40 percent for streetlights.
+This is the result of implementing capital improvement projects and operational efficiencies in city-owned buildings, facilities, and infrastructure.
+All municipal buildings are benchmarked in ENERGY STAR Portfolio Manager and smart building analytics are used for monitoring building systems at City Hall.